By

 Set a classic Valentine’s tablescape

-Launched four years ago, Truffle Tablescapes is a one-stop shop for creating the most luxe Valentine’s tablescape.
-Their shoppable Valentine’s Edit includes everything from deep red or pink velvet hearts to string along the mantelpiece, white cotton napkins scalloped in dusty pink velvet, carnation pink lacquered candles with a glossy finish and their hand-block printed tablecloths.
+Launched six years ago, Truffle Tablescapes is a one-stop shop for creating the most luxe Valentine’s tablescape.
+Their shoppable Valentine’s Edit includes everything from deep red or pink velvet hearts to string along the mantelpiece.
+As well as white cotton napkins scalloped in dusty pink velvet, carnation pink lacquered candles with a glossy finish and their hand-block printed tablecloths.

 Elevate the table with some cut crystal champagne glasses to really impress your date.